Filouman/Postgresql_replication/README.md

 sudo chmod 700 /data/postgresdb
 ```

-Initialize Standby with Data from the Primary: On the standby server, use pg_basebackup to create an initial copy of the primary database:
+Initialize Standby with Data from the Primary: On the Standby server, use `pg_basebackup` to create an initial copy of the primary database:
 ```
 pg_basebackup -h XXX.XXX.XXX.XX -D /data/postgresdb/17 -U replica_user -P -Xs -R
 ```